kbop543-zz/CourseCourierManagaer/deliverables/product.md

 ### Courier course manager is a simple way to organize your school goals

 ##### Automated
-Given a minimal amount of information, such as a syllabus, Courier can provide a schedule that can help you commit to schoolwork more reliably.
+Given a minimal amount of information, just a syllabus, Courier can provide a schedule that can help you commit to schoolwork more reliably.

 ##### Adaptive to the individual
 Courier allows for variable timeframes and schedule management based upon your educational goals and commitments.